 Cutlery (compostable)

-Cutlery made of plant-based, renewable fibres such as wood or bamboo can be composted at home or via specialised commercial composting services.
-Compostable cutlery is not accepted in the ACT green waste garden organics bins.
+Cutlery made of plant-based fibres such as wood or bamboo should be placed in your general waste bin.
+They are not accepted in the ACT household recycling, green garden waste or FOGO bins.

 Disposal options

-The Canberra Environment Centre runs workshops on composting and sell a range of composting systems at a reduced price.
+- The Canberra Environment Centre provide information on composting and sell a range of composting systems at a reduced price.

 Why?